Kate Schutt: Career

 She has released two albums, No Love Lost (2007), and The Telephone Game (2008), through ArtistShare.
 No Love Lost topped the jazz charts in Canada.
 Schutt was a winner of the jazz category in Session II of the John Lennon Songwriting Contest in 2007.

+In 2009, NPR called her voice “glassily clear and glossily sweet.”
+In 2021, American Songwriter called her album Bright Nowhere “illuminating” and “the work that ought to bring her the wider recognition she so decidedly deserves."

 Winner of the 6th annual Independent Music Awards Vox Pop vote for best Jazz song "Two Halves of a Broken Heart".
 Schutt's "How Much in Love" was also nominated for the 7th Annual Independent Music Awards for Jazz song of the year.
 The Philadelphia News calls her "an enticingly languid vocalist, wry composer and sophisticated arranger in the pop/jazz vein."
 In 2000, Schutt founded her own label, Wild Whip Records.
 She lived in Guelph, Ontario, Canada from 2004 until 2010, playing and collaborating with Canadian musicians Duane Andrews, Michael Phillip Wojewoda, Andrew McPherson, and the band Gregory Pepper and His Problems.
 In 2010, she relocated to Manhattan.
 Here her collaborators include Julian Lage and Scott Colley.
 She was a friend of the late guitarist Jim Hall.